 Moving on to university campus was possibly one of the most terrifying days I have ever experienced.
 Realising that I would have to cook, clean and be independent scared me, in case I did something wrong.

-I would definitely advise going to the fresher’s fair as I am now more aware of the extra-curricular activities that I can get involved in on campus in my free time.
-This is also where I first learnt about the employment bureau which I have been involved with for over a year now and it has been a great way to gain some further experience and some extra money whilst doing my course.
+I would definitely advise going to the Freshers' Fair as I am now more aware of the extra-curricular activities that I can get involved in on campus in my free time.
+This is also where I first learnt about ARU Temps, the campus employment bureau, which I have been involved with for over a year now.
+It's been a great way to gain some further experience and some extra money whilst doing my course.

 Local clubs in Chelmsford city also held freshers' events for students, so my flatmates and I decided to go into to town to have a few drinks and meet new people.
 This enabled us to go and see the city and establish where we could go for nights out and also for shopping.
 I really enjoyed the freshers' nights out as there were lots of student offers and it was also nice for us to celebrate getting a place on our courses.

 There were also some events organised for those who didn’t want to go out clubbing; there were quizzes, dinners, exercise classes and movie nights.
 I found these events great fun as it is something different to do.

 I would advise those who are not living on campus during their time at university, to go to some of the freshers' events.
 They're for everyone, not just those of us on campus.

 Abbi studies BSc (Hons) Child Nursing at ARU.
 Find out more about this, and other degree courses, at one of our Open Days.

 If you're getting ready to join ARU this year, check out our helpful guide to preparing for university.